SCIFIHISTORY.NET

 "In the wake of an unknown global terror, a mother must find the strength to flee with her children down a treacherous river in search of safety.
 Due to unseen deadly forces, the perilous journey must be made blindly."

-On this day in 1964, Voyage to the Bottom of the Sea aired "Long Live the King."
-This served as the fifteenth episode to the program's first season, and here's the plot summary from IMDB.com:
+On this day in 1964 (in the U.S.), Voyage to the Bottom of the Sea aired "Long Live the King."
+Officially, this served as the fifteenth episode to the program's first season, and here's the plot summary from IMDB.com:

 "The assassination of a king means Prince Ang receives an early promotion.
 The new king is just a boy, and has a lot to learn about ruling.
 In fact, he has a lot to learn about everything.
 He has advisers, but one of them may be trying to kill him, to finish off the royal line.
 Nelson and Seaview must get the prince back home so he may take the throne and prevent a coup from leaving an unfriendly government in power.
 Fortunately, a mysterious sailor, Old John, appears along their way and helps the young prince.
 But exactly who is Old John?"

-On this day in 1966, Irwin Allen's Lost In Space aired "The Dream Monster."
-This served as the fourteenth episode of the program's second season, and here's the plot summary as cited on IMDB.com:
+On this day in 1966 (in the U.S.), Irwin Allen's Lost In Space aired "The Dream Monster."
+Officially, this served as the fourteenth episode of the program's second season, and here's the plot summary as cited on IMDB.com:

 "Doctor Smith agrees to give away the emotions of the Robinsons to an alien looking for some in exchange for a trip home."

-On this day in 1969, Irwin Allen's Land Of The Giants aired "Home Sweet Home."
-This served as the fourteenth episode of the program's second season, and here's the plot summary as listed on IMDB.com:
+On this day in 1969 (in the U.S.), Irwin Allen's Land Of The Giants aired "Home Sweet Home."
+Officially, this served as the fourteenth episode of the program's second season, and here's the plot summary as listed on IMDB.com:

 "Steve and Fitzhugh attempt to return to Earth in a spacepod, but travel back in time to the year 1900 where the local villagers decide they are being attacked by warlocks."

-On this day in 1974, Land Of The Lost aired "Hurricane."
-This served as the sixteenth episode of the program's first season, and here's the plot summary that's been provided by IMDB.com:
+On this day in 1974 (in the U.S.), Land Of The Lost aired "Hurricane."
+Officially, this served as the sixteenth episode of the program's first season, and here's the plot summary that's been provided by IMDB.com:

 "While fooling with a pylon, Will opens a time door that brings an astronaut and a hurricane to the Land of the Lost."